TheRealToxicDev/docs.cordx.wtf/docs/custom-domains/index.md

 ## Custom Domains
 To use your own custom domain is actually quite simple if you have been given an account on the CordX website just follow the steps below
-1. Create a CNAME DNS Record for the Domain of your choice that points to `us.west.cordx.wtf` or `us.east.cordx.wtf`
+1. Create a CNAME DNS Record for the Domain of your choice that points to `us.west.cordx.lol` or `us.east.cordx.lol`
 2. Install the Portzilla App on Cloudflare!
 3. Set the PORT for your CordX Domain in Portzilla to 4220
 2. Save your changes and wait for DNS Propogation.